 The library is a partner with nhsaves to help educate consumers on electricity use.
 We have two Cut the Carbon!

 kits that help us to make smarter energy decisions to help save money.
 Kits are available for a two week check out.
 The kit includes a Kill a Watt meter, Energy Tips Brochure, Instruction Sheet a survey postcard and a bookmark.
 Take the first step to lower your electricity bill!

 The library is now taking part in the Lion’s Club Recycled Eye Glass program.
 A bin is located in the entry hallway.
 Donate your old eyeglasses—-you would be surprised at what a great help your donation makes to a visually impaired person.
 Thank you.

 Ever wonder how we get your inter-library loans?
 Jim is our NH State Library van driver extraordinaire, and delivers books to us twice a week.
 Rain, snow, sleet and freezing rain.
 Many thanks!

-We have many museum tickets available, including the New England Aquarium!
+We have many museum tickets available for vacation week, including the New England Aquarium!
 Each New England Aquarium coupon admits up to four people for a reduced admission rate of $10 per person.
 Children under the age of 3 are admitted free.
 Library coupons may not be used in conjunction with school or group visits, nor be applied toward Aquarium programs, IMAX tickets or whale watch tickets.
 Visit the New England Aquarium website HERE for information about hours, exhibits, schedules, prices, directions and parking!
 Enjoy Myrtle the Turtle.

 Do you want to receive weekly updates regarding library programs and events?
 Please let us know and we will sign you up for our Friday afternoon newsletter.
 Like us on Facebook, too!